UNC-Libraries/SCTS-Documentation/Descriptive Elements.md

 # Endnotes

-[^1]: Laura Hart, “Abstracts for Collection Records” powerpoint, 2020.

-[^2]: Thank you to the Collection Services Manual at Rose Library, Emory University for this helpful articulation. https://github.com/rose-collectionservices/collection-services-manual/tree/master/06-DESCRIPTION#6110-abstract
+[^1]: Thank you to the Collection Services Manual at Rose Library, Emory University for this helpful articulation. https://github.com/rose-collectionservices/collection-services-manual/tree/master/06-DESCRIPTION#6110-abstract

-[^3]: Jackie Dean, “Conscious Editing of Archival Description at UNC-Chapel Hill.”
-Journal for the Society of the North Carolina Archivists, vol. 16 (2019): 41. http://www.ncarchivists.org/wp-content/uploads/2020/02/jsnca_vol16_dean.pdf

-[^4]: Archives for Black Lives in Philadelphia’s (A4BLiP) Anti-Racist Description Working Group, "Anti-Racist Description Resources", October 2019.
-Accessed November 2019. https://archivesforblacklives.wordpress.com/